 MLA?
 APA?
 Chicago? or you're not sure?
 It doesn't matter at first, because they're all basically the same, no matter how different they seem.

-SOURCE (publisher, journal info, producer, website info, etc.)
+SOURCE (publisher, journal info, "container," producer, website info, etc.)

 DATE (location varies, but it's always required)

 ELECTRONIC LOCATION (DOI, URL, name of database, etc.)

 Immediately upon finding a possible source (article, book, webpage, or whatever), make a record of these four or five bibliographical elements, which are common to all styles and formats.
 Take notes, get a screenshot, check the book out, email the record to yourself, copy and paste the site URL, put it in a folder...if you can't describe the source, you cannot ethically or honestly use it.
 Later, when you have time, format the information according to a standard.
 Below, the box "Citation Style Manuals" lists handbooks for the styles most frequently assigned.

 Purdue University's Online Writing lab has been a nationally-recognized reference for conventions of formatting and citation, as well as many other issues in writing.
 However, it recently went into business with a for-profit company and is suggesting the use of "monetized" resources including a citation generator and advertising.
 Though its main content is still helpful, use this OWL's links with caution.
 Many databases also include a basic citation generator.

 These books are the standards for style, format, and citation in their disciplines.
 Ask for them at the second-floor reference desk.

 APA (social sciences): BF76.7 .P83 2013 REF.

 IEEE (engineering, computers, and IT).
 Ask at the reference desk.